qgis/QGIS-Documentation/source/docs/training_manual/grass/grass_setup.rst

 * As soon as it is loaded, click on the :guilabel:`Filter` box of the ``GRASS Panel`` and find the vector import tool by entering the term :kbd:`v.in.ogr.qgis`:

-  .. warning:: there are 2 similar tools: :kbd:`v.in.ogr.qgis` and
+  .. warning:: There are 2 similar tools: :kbd:`v.in.ogr.qgis` and
     :kbd:`v.in.ogr.qgis.loc`.
 We are looking for the **first** one.

   .. image:: img/grass_panel_import.png